andreaabellera/andreaabellera.github.io/README.md

 3. Select **main** as your branch under **Source** to enable Github Pages to build a site from your repository main branch.
 4. Select **root** as your source folder.
 ![Github Pages site setup](assets/site-setup.png)
+> Static websites promote security, as Etter notes.
+In addition to being quick to load and portable, your Github site will be secure and immutable to outside hackers.

 ---
 ### Adding a Site Template with Jekyll
 1. Click on **Choose a theme** under **Theme Chooser**.
 2. Select a design theme of your choice.
 ![Selecting a theme](assets/theme.png)
+> Etter strongly advocates for the use of themes in static sites.
+Moreover, he mentions that the ideal documentation theme looks approachable.
+I chose [Beautiful Jekyll](https://github.com/daattali/beautiful-jekyll/) for its clean layout and approachability.

 ---
 ### Modifying Site Content with Markdown